NethServer/ns8-core/docs/design.md

 The core instantiates a set of *modules*.
 Each module instance runs an application (e.g. Webtop, Nextcloud) as a set of one or more Podman **rootless containers**.
-In exceptional cases a module can run also rootfull containers (i.e Samba, Promtail)
+In exceptional cases a module can run rootfull containers (i.e Samba, Promtail)

 See [Modules architecture](details.md#module-architecture) for more info.